PFAS: Firefighters

-PFASs are commonly used in Class B firefighting foams due to their hydrophobic and lipophobic properties, as well as the stability of the chemicals when exposed to high heat.
+PFAS are used in Class B firefighting foams due to their hydrophobic and lipophobic properties, as well as the stability of the chemicals when exposed to high heat.
+Though studies have been frequently limited by underpowered study designs, research indicates firefighters have higher blood levels of PFOS and PFHxS than the general population.

-Research into occupational exposure for firefighters is emergent, though frequently limited by underpowered study designs.
-A 2011 cross-sectional analysis of the C8 Health Studies found higher levels of PFHxS in firefighters compared to the sample group of the region, with other PFASs at elevated levels, without reaching statistical significance.
-A 2014 study in Finland studying eight firefighters over three training sessions observed select PFASs (PFHxS and PFNA) increase in blood samples following each training event.
-Due to this small sample size, a test of significance was not conducted.
-A 2015 cross-sectional study conducted in Australia found that PFOS and PFHxS accumulation was positively associated with years of occupational AFFF exposure through firefighting.

-Due to their use in training and testing, studies indicate occupational risk for military members and firefighters, as higher levels of PFASs exposure were indicated in military members and firefighters when compared to the general population.
 PFAS exposure is prevalent among firefighters not only due to its use in emergencies but also because it is used in personal protective equipment.
 In support of these findings, states like Washington and Colorado have moved to restrict and penalize the use of Class B firefighting foam for firefighter training and testing.

-Exposure after September 11 attacks

 The September 11 attacks and resulting fires caused the release of toxic chemicals used in materials such as stain-resistant coatings.
 First responders to this incident were exposed to PFOA, PFNA, and PFHxS through inhalation of dust and smoke released during and after the collapse of the World Trade Center.

-Fire responders who were working at or near ground zero were assessed for respiratory and other health effects from exposure to emissions at the World Trade Center.
+First responders who were working at or near ground zero were assessed for respiratory and other health effects from exposure to emissions at the World Trade Center.
 Early clinical testing showed a high prevalence of respiratory health effects.
 Early symptoms of exposure often presented with persistent coughing and wheezing.
 PFOA and PFHxS levels were present in both smoke and dust exposure, but first responders exposed to smoke had higher concentrations of PFOA and PFHxS than those exposed to dust.

 Mitigation measures

-Several strategies have been proposed as a way to protect those who are at greatest risk of occupational exposure to PFAS, including exposure monitoring, regular blood testing, and the use of PFAS-free alternatives such as fluorine-free firefighting foam and plant-based ski wax.
+Several strategies have been proposed as a way to protect people at the greatest risk of occupational exposure to PFAS, including exposure monitoring, regular blood testing, and the use of PFAS-free alternatives such as fluorine-free firefighting foam and plant-based ski wax.

-Food and consumer goods

-PFASs were found in many plant-based straws, such as paper straws.
-In 2025, PFAS compounds were detected in beer, and in some cases PFAS levels exceeded the EPA Maximum Contaminant Limit.
-Elevated levels of PFAS in the beers tested were found to correlate with elevated levels of PFAS in the brewery's municipal water supplies.